What Do You Do When Your Whole World is About to Implode?

 But gladiators won't help you keep the peace.
 They will only start a war.

-So getting yourself a gladiator and "lawyering up" before you even know whether that's what you need to do, can make your divorce one hundred times harder.
+So getting yourself a gladiator and "lawyering up" before you even know whether that's what you need to do, can make your divorce 100 times harder.

 What the lawyers won't tell you is that, when you make your divorce more difficult, you make your life after divorce more difficult, too.